jbloomlab/dms_tools2/docs/diffsel.rst

    At other sites (such as 151), there is no differential selection for any mutation.
    The scale bar indicates a differential selection of 8, which corresponds to a :math:`2^8 = 256`-fold enrichment of the mutation.
    Figure from `Doud et al (2017)`_.
+   Note that this figure only shows **positive** differential selection (mutations that are favored in the selected versus mock condition).

 The `dms_tools2`_ software contains programs to estimate the differential selection from the counts of mutations generated from the deep sequencing data.